MikeMpapa/CNNs-Speech-Music-Discrimination/README.md

 3. Two different pretrained CNN architectures that can be used for weight initialization for other binary classification tasks.

+4. To our knowledge our method provides state-of-the-art results on the task

 ## References & Citations
 If your found our project usefull please cite the following referenced  publications: